jboss-developer/jboss-eap-quickstarts/helloworld-ws/README.md

 If the application has run successfully you should see some output in the browser.

 You can use the OpenShift command line tools or the OpenShift web console to discover and control the application.

+### Run the Remote Client Tests against Openshift

+This quickstart provides tests that can be run remotely.
+By default, these tests are configured to be skipped as the tests require the application to be running remotely.

+_NOTE: The following commands assume you have configured your Maven user settings.
+If you have not, you must include Maven setting arguments on the command line.._

+1. Make sure you have deployed the Application to Openshift as described above.
+2. Type the following command to run the test goal with the following profile activated and the URL of the deployed Application:

+		mvn clean test -Pjbossas-remote -Dremote.server.url=http://helloworldws-quickstart.rhcloud.com/

 ### Destroy the OpenShift Application